 1840 - 1860

 Terraced two-bay two-storey house over raised basement, built c.1850, with return to rear (north) elevation.
 M-profile pitched roof hidden behind brick parapet wall with granite coping.
-Brick and cement rendered chimneystacks to party wall, and having replacement uPVC downpipe.
-Brown brick laid in Flemish bond to ground and first floors with granite plinth course over ruled and lined rendered wall to basement.
-Square-headed window openings to ground and first floor with brick voussoirs, rendered reveals, granite sills and replacement uPVC windows.
-Iron window guards to basement.
-Elliptical-headed door opening with brick voussoirs, moulded surround and timber raised-and-fielded six-panelled door flanked by timber panelled pilasters with carved foliate console brackets supporting timber frieze and cornice with teardrop fanlight.
-Granite platform and steps with wrought-iron handrail.
-Wrought-iron railings on brick plinth wall with granite coping with wrought-iron pedestrian gate to front.
+Brick chimneystacks to party walls and replacement uPVC rainwater goods.
+Red brick laid in Flemish bond to ground and first floors with granite plinth course over ruled and lined rendered wall to basement.
+Square-headed window openings with brick voussoirs and reveals, granite sills and replacement uPVC windows.
+Elliptical-headed door opening with brick voussoirs, moulded surround and timber two-panelled door flanked by timber panelled pilasters with carved foliate console brackets supporting timber frieze and cornice with petal fanlight.
+Granite platform and steps with cast-iron bootscraper and wrought-iron handrail.
+Wrought-iron railings on rendered brick plinth wall with granite coping with matching wrought-iron pedestrian gate to front.

 The regular form and scale of this house are characteristic of the houses constructed on the outskirts of the city in the second half of the nineteenth century.
 Part of a terraced group, Nos 51, 49, 47, 45 and 43 were likely constructed by the same developer.
 They maintain a coherent architectural form and variations in design elements are evident between this group and its neighbours.
 The façades are enlivened by the addition of the well-composed doorcases with petal fanlights.